Modern History Playlist

 Fun Facts

-Tipu used iron-cased rockets in war; considered precursor to modern rockets.
+Tipu used iron-cased rockets in war; considered precursors to modern rockets.

 Mains Key Points